 Once new prospect opportunities have been generated, your staff -- not you -- should be busy scheduling appointments for you.
 Once an appointment has been set, they execute the steps necessary to create an extraordinary client experience.
 Before the prospect even walks in the door, the front-office team establishes a relationship.
 What we've found is that following the right steps with prospects from the moment they walk in the door helps transition more prospects into clients.
-We completely outline these steps in our Elevate practice management mentoring program.

 Let's be honest, not many salespeople like the paperwork and headaches associated after a client decides to move forward with your financial recommendations.
 Before the ink dries on your new client paperwork your office staff kicks into high gear.
 Their job is to process the business.
 They make copies of the paperwork, and check them for missing information, signatures, or initials.
-After that they send paperwork to the appropriate custodians who will be holding the client funds.
+After that, they send paperwork to the appropriate custodians who will be holding the client funds.
 Your office staff follows up on any missing requirements to get the client’s business issued and paid.